Editorial Style Guide

 Only reference an individual’s disability when it is critical to the article or story.
 If it is essential, refer to the person first, then follow with the disability.
-For example: “The student, who is on the autism spectrum,…” as opposed to “The autistic student...”
+For example: “The student, who has a disability,…” as opposed to “The disabled student...”
 See the National Center on Disability and Journalism (NCDJ) Disability Language Style Guide for more guidance.

 checkout (noun); check out (verb)

 he or she (not he/she)